SSWConsulting/SSW.Rules.Content/rules/do-you-use-view-models-instead-of-viewdata/rule.md

 guid: ad2abb14-7013-4ab0-ac89-d362914640d5
 ---

 MVC provides a ViewData collection in which you can store miscellaneous pieces of information to pass to the View.
 It’s also accessible it as a Dynamic object by using the ViewBag.
-However, you should avoid using ViewData or ViewBag because it isn’t type-safe and relies on [Magic Strings](http&#58;//en.wikipedia.org/wiki/Magic_string).
+However, you should avoid using ViewData or ViewBag because it isn’t type-safe and relies on [Magic Strings](https://en.wikipedia.org/wiki/Magic_string).

 <!--endintro-->

-::: bad

 ```cs
 public ActionResult Index() {
   ViewData["Message"] = "Some Message";
   return View();
 }

 <h1><%: ViewData["Message"] &></h1>
 ```
+::: bad

-Figure: Bad Example – ViewData being used to pass information to the View isn’t type-safe
+Figure: Bad example – ViewData being used to pass information to the View isn’t type-safe
 :::

-::: good

 ```cs
 public ActionResult Index() {